Achimgaz Pioneering Work in Siberia

 Achimgaz: A German-Russian gas cooperation in Western Siberia

-The Achimov Formation is not only geologically demanding.
+The development of Achimov formations is not only geologically demanding.
 The adverse conditions above the surface are also a challenge.
 In wintertime, which lasts from September to May in Novy Urengoy, temperatures drop to minus 40 degrees.
 All production and processing facilities withstand temperature fluctuations from minus 56 to plus 34 degrees Celsius.
 In addition, the remoteness of the region requires particularly careful planning of the construction work.
 Thanks to a robust shift system, production runs even under the most adverse climatic conditions, 24 hours a day, seven days a week, 365 days a year.
 In the meantime, this efficiency has attracted nationwide attention: In its renowned ranking of the 500 largest companies in Russia, the Russian media holding company RBK listed Achimgaz as Russia’s second most profitable company in 2018.